-The Kuala Lumpur Airport Low Cost Terminal klia2 opened on 2nd May 2015, with the anchor tenant AirAsia moving in on 9th May.
+The Kuala Lumpur Airport Low Cost Terminal klia2 opened on 2nd May 2014, with the anchor tenant AirAsia moving in on 9th May.
 Apart from the airlines of the AirAsia group, other airlines flying into klia2 include Jetstar, Cebu Pacific and Scoot/Tiger Air.
-Are you flying into klia2?
+Are you flying in to klia2?
 We’ve added a video below to get started.

 The airport, with 60 gates and 80 aerobridges spread over four remote arms, offers a lot more facilities than the cramped Low Cost Carrier Terminal (LCCT) it replaces.
 It is expected to be able to cater for up to 45 million passengers a year.